 The most crowded events are definitely the Street Party and the Concert in the Gardens (although a Premium ticket area is not that crowded), so you may want to avoid these and focus on other events such as the Ceilidh, the candlelit concert at St. Giles, the family and afternoon events, and the New Year’s Day events.
 The Torchlight Procession draws a lot of people but because the procession route is long, it is fairly easy to grab a good viewing spot.

-This past year there was also the option of booking an indoor VIP spot to celebrate the New Year’s Eve as part of the official Edinburgh’s Hogmanay program called Hogmanay HQ.
-Located in Assembly Hall (just up the hill from the Concert and Street Party), ticketed guests were offered half a bottle of champagne, full buffet dinner, VIP party, live music, private bars, and tickets to access the Street Party.
-The was also a place to view the midnight fireworks from the building.
+There is also the option of booking an indoor VIP spot to celebrate the New Year’s Eve as part of the official Edinburgh’s Hogmanay program called Hogmanay HQ.
+Located in Assembly Hall (just up the hill from the Concert and Street Party), ticketed guests were offered half a bottle of champagne, full buffet dinner, VIP party, seating, live music, private bars, and tickets to access the Street Party.
+There is also a place to view the midnight fireworks from the building.

 If you are looking for a more intimate setting in Edinburgh to ring in the New Year, I’d book a Hogmanay event at a local restaurant, pub, theater, hotel, or museum.
 Many venues hold a Hogmanay event that normally includes dinner, drinks, dancing, and live entertainment.
 Some packages also include Street Party passes.